gis-ops/tutorials/pgrouting/pgrouting-speedups.md

   ON   di.edge = pt.id;
 ```

 On my local machine, this query takes a staggering 22 seconds to compute.
-This is not surprising though, if we take a closer look at the dijkstra subquery: as the first argument, we provide the query for our edges table.
+This is not surprising though, if we take a closer look at what's happening in the query: we determine the nearest vertice ids by means of spatial queries, run the dijkstra algorithm with these two ids, and join the resulting path sequence back to the edge table to obtain the geometry.
+And as if that wasn't plenty of computing to handle, take a closer look at the first argument of `pgr_dijkstra` where we provide the query for our edges table.
 Not only does this SELECT statement select the whole table with upwards of 3 million edges, it also computes the cost and the reverse cost _on the fly_ by measuring each edge's length.
+All these costly steps give us plenty of opportunity to start speeding things up!

+### Speed Up #1: Precompute Costs

 So the first and most obvious speed up is to set the cost to a fixed value, and boy are we lucky, because `osm2po` already did that for us!
 So we simply select the already existing `cost` and `reverse_cost` columns.
 Now our query looks as follows:

 ```sql
 -- find he nearest vertex to the start longitude/latitude